Altinn/altinn-studio-docs/content/technology/solutions/altinn-platform/authorization/accessmanagement/_index.md

 This is work in progress
 {{</notice>}}

-The access management will provide the following functionality
+The access management will provide functionality to manage different aspects of authorization in Altinn.

 - Delegate and revoke Altinn 2 roles
 - Add and remove membership for Access Groups